Best Online Degrees in: Human Resource Accounting

 Building a Career

-Graduates with a bachelor’s degree in human resource accounting should be able to find entry-level positions as a human resources payroll specialist, or benefits administrator, depending on the location of the job and the economy.
-In most roles, human resource specialists working with payroll and benefits are usually be called upon to consult with higher-level managers and executives on personnel and benefits planning, and in some cases, may serve as the contact between an organization’s top management and its employees.
-According the U.S. Bureau of Labor Statistics, the median annual salary for other human resources specialists was $52,690, in 2010.
+Graduates with a bachelor's degree in human resource accounting should be able to find entry-level positions as a human resources payroll specialist, or benefits administrator, depending on the location of the job and the economy.
+In most roles, human resource specialists working with payroll and benefits are usually be called upon to consult with higher-level managers and executives on personnel and benefits planning, and in some cases, may serve as the contact between an organization's top management and its employees.
+According the U.S. Bureau of Labor Statistics, the median annual salary for other human resources specialists was $52,690.
 However, salaries can vary greatly based on the location of the job, the current economy, and amount of experience.